OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Create a custom functions project

  To start, you'll create the code project to build your custom function add-in.
 The [Yeoman generator for Office Add-ins](https://www.npmjs.com/package/generator-office) will set up your project with some prebuilt custom functions that you can try out.
+If you have already run the custom functions quick start and generated a project, continue to use that project and skip to [this step](#create-a-custom-function-that-requests-data-from-the-web) instead.

 1. Run the following command and then answer the prompts as follows.